 After you’ve received the bitcoins, you still have one potential concern: the sender still knows that you received these coins and can monitor your address on the blockchain.
 Ideally, we would like no one except ourselves to know the status of these coins.
 One potential remedy is to perform a self-send.
 The idea is easy — by sending the coins to another address you control, due to the pseudonymous nature of Bitcoin, the original sender can no longer be sure whether you are still in control of those funds or if it is someone else.
 In other words, you’ll have deniability.

 When you run a full node you download the entire blockchain and your software reveals nothing to the world about which addresses you are interested in monitoring.
 Transmitting transactions, however, is a different story.
-To be sure that you don’t reveal your IP address to someone who might be monitoring the network in an attempt to determine the origin of your and anyone else’transactions, configure your Bitcoin Core node to connect over Tor.
+To be sure that you don’t reveal your IP address to someone who might be monitoring the network in an attempt to determine the origin of your and anyone else’s transactions, configure your Bitcoin Core node to connect over Tor.

 II.
 Privately receive bitcoin donations and convert it into local currency